Currently Browsing:Digestive Healthcare Center

 Gestational diabetes is a type of diabetes that happens during pregnancy.
 Unlike type 1 diabetes, gestational diabetes is not caused by having too little insulin.
 Instead a hormone made by your placenta keeps your body from using the insulin as it should.
 This is called insulin resistance.
 Blood sugar (glucose) then builds up in your blood instead of being absorbed by the cells in your body.

 The symptoms of gestational diabetes usually go away after delivery.
-But sometimes they do not, or you may develop type 2 diabetes later.
+But sometimes they do not, or you may have a greater risk of developing type 2 diabetes later.

 What causes gestational diabetes?